Diablo Canyon Power Plant: Closure extension

-In October 2021 the California Energy Commission and CAISO stated that the state may have summer blackouts in future years as a result of Diablo's closure coinciding with the shutdown of four natural gas plants of 3.7GW total capacity, and inability to rely on imported electricity during West-wide heat waves.
+In October 2021 the California Energy Commission and CAISO stated that the state may have summer blackouts in future years as a result of Diablo's closure coinciding with the shutdown of four natural gas plants of 3.7GW total capacity, and the inability to rely on imported electricity during West-wide heat waves.
 (The reduction of importable electricity is due to both the decades-long drought reducing hydroelectric capacity, and the closing of coal plants.)

-In a November 2021 opinion article, the editorial board of The Washington Post said: "If the state is serious about achieving carbon neutrality over the next few decades — and it should be — it cannot start by shutting down a source of emissions-free energy that accounts for nearly 10 percent of its in-state electricity production.
+In a November 2021 opinion article, the editorial board of The Washington Post said: "If the state is serious about achieving carbon neutrality over the next few decades—and it should be—it cannot start by shutting down a source of emissions-free energy that accounts for nearly 10 percent of its in-state electricity production.
 A new report from experts at the Massachusetts Institute of Technology and Stanford University has made that point clearly: Closing down Diablo Canyon would be the definition of climate incoherence." and "The report finds that without Diablo Canyon, the state's electricity shortage would have been three times as severe during [2020]'s massive blackouts." and "Closing Diablo Canyon would make the state's energy transition costlier, longer and more chaotic."

 In February 2022 a group of 79 scientists published an open letter highlighting that the plant provides 18 TWh of low-carbon electricity annually and its closure is at odds with decarbonization goals.

 In response to these concerns, in August 2022 California Governor Gavin Newsom proposed providing PG&E with a $1.4 billion loan to support the continued operation of Diablo Canyon for another 5 to 10 years.
 The California Legislature approved the loan on September 1 with the passage of Senate Bill 846.
 The bill also charged the California Public Utilities Commission with monitoring cost increases that might make the plant uneconomical to operate and to close the plant if its operations "prove to be economically disadvantageous, or even financially catastrophic, for California electricity consumers".
 PG&E is also expected to seek funding from a $6 billion federal program intended to support the continued operation of nuclear plants facing closure.
 PG&E asked the NRC in October 2022 to resume consideration of a license renewal application initially submitted in 2009.
 Regulatory approvals will also be needed from the U.S. Department of Energy, California State Lands Commission, California Energy Commission, California Coastal Commission, and California Public Utilities Commission.

-The Department of Energy approved $1.1 billion in funding in November from the Civil Nuclear Credit program which was included in the Infrastructure Investment and Jobs Act.
+The Department of Energy approved $1.1 billion in funding in November 2022 from the Civil Nuclear Credit program which was included in the Infrastructure Investment and Jobs Act.